sanikapatil0101/discord-rag-bot/CODEBASE.md

         default_member_permissions: PermissionFlagsBits.ManageGuild.toString(),
         dm_permission: false,
         options: [{ name: 'role', type: ApplicationCommandOptionType.Role, required: true }]
+    },
+    {
+        name: 'status',
+        default_member_permissions: PermissionFlagsBits.ManageGuild.toString(),
+        dm_permission: false
+        // no options — takes no arguments
     }
 ]);
 ```
-Registers all three slash commands globally with Discord.
+Registers all four slash commands globally with Discord.

 - `default_member_permissions` → restricts all commands to members with Manage Server permission
 - `dm_permission: false` → commands cannot be used in DMs
 - `ApplicationCommandOptionType.Channel` / `.Role` → the option expects a channel or role mention respectively
 - `channel_types: [ChannelType.GuildText]` → only text channels are valid, not voice or forum channels
+- `/status` takes no options — it reads from the database using the guild ID from the interaction

 ---